wenjietseng/wjt-website-archived/experiments.md

 ## A. FingerMapper and the purpose of this Study
 FingerMapper is a finger mapping technique that allows users to control arm interaction inside Virtual Reality (VR) using small finger motions.
 In this study, we would like to ask you to evaluate four techniques

-- physical hand (baseline)
+- physical hand
-- raycasting (baseline)
+- raycasting
-- direct (FingerMapper)
+- direct
-- attach (FingerMapper)
+- attach

 There will be four conditions, each has 30 tasks.
 After completing each technique, there would be one questionnaire.

-The instructions and setup time are around 30 mins, and the study time would be 30 mins.
+- go through the instructions + environment setup time ~ 30 mins
+- the study time (in VR) ~ 30 mins.

 ### Four techniques
 - Physical hand: the virtual hand is your physical hand, which is the one-to-one hand tracking.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tUxtt1CT49w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 - Raycasting: using a ray casting from your fingertip to select.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SkfDhifwz5g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 - Direct: the virtual arms would follow the direction of your index finger.
 The shape of your finger is mapped one-to-one to the bending and shape of your arm.
 You can control and bend the arms by simply bending your fingers.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a_DfuJGGbWY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 - Attach: there is a ray casting through the direction of your index finger.
 Bending your index finger inwards can retract the virtual hand closer to your shoulder.